The Wedding at Cana by Veronese: Meaning, Figures and Louvre Guide

 The Wedding at Cana

-The background is full of unidentifiable figures and hidden details, like the birds in the sku and the statue on top of the bell tower.
+The background is full of unidentifiable figures and hidden details, like the birds in the sky and the statue on top of the bell tower.

-How Did The Wedding at Cana Get to the Louvre?
+Why Is The Wedding at Cana in the Louvre?

 As it was commissioned for the monastery of San Giorgio Maggiore in Venice, the painting remained there until the fall of Venice to Napoleon in 1797.